kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `center`: Centers the value in a field of a given width.

-If value is "Handlebars.java", the output will be "  Handlebars.java  ".
+If the value is "Handlebars.java", the output will be "  Handlebars.java  ".

 ```handlebars
 {{ center value size=19 [pad="char"] }}